Oklahoma Department of Mental Health and Substance Abuse Services

-The Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) is an agency of the Government of Oklahoma responsible for providing public health services relating to mental illness and substance abuse.
+The Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) is an agency of the Government of Oklahoma responsible for providing public health services relating to behavioral health.

-The Department is governed by the Board of Mental Health and Substance Abuse Services, composed of eleven members appointed by the Governor of Oklahoma with the approval of the Oklahoma Senate.
+The Department is governed by the Board of Mental Health and Substance Abuse Services, composed of nine members: five are appointed by the Governor of Oklahoma, two are appointed by the Speaker of the Oklahoma House of Representatives, and two are appointed by the President Pro Tempore of the Oklahoma Senate.
 The Governor of Oklahoma appoints the Commissioner of Mental Health and Substance Abuse Services to serve as the chief executive officer of the Department.
-The current Commissioner is Carrie Slatton-Hodges, who was appointed Commissioner in January 2020 by Governor Kevin Stitt.
+The Department is currently served by Interim Commissioner Rear Admiral Gregory Slavonic.